 8.1 It is the agreed arrangement that the Chairmanship of RG-StdsStrat rotates among the co-Rapporteurs after each TSAG meeting.
 The meeting thanked Mr Didier Berthoumieux for his leadership since January 2019.

-8.2 The meeting agreed that the Rapporteur for RG-StdsStrat from October 2019 until February 2020 shall be Ms Rim Belhassine-Cherif (Tunisie Telecom).
+8.2 The meeting agreed that the Rapporteur for RG-StdsStrat from October 2019 until the next TSAG meeting shall be Ms Rim Belhassine-Cherif (Tunisie Telecom).

 9 Future meetings, interim RG-StdsStrat e-meetings